algernon/keyboardio-worklog/worklog.md

 * Updated `Kaleidoscope-Hardware-Technomancy-Atreus` and `Kaleidoscope-Hardware-EZ-ErgoDox` to follow up on the `macro_helpers.h` header move.
 * Opened and merged [Kaleidoscope#367][kaleidoscope/367], unbreaking non-Model01 boards.
 * Migrated all open issues from the merged plugins (see [tools/issue-migrator](tools/issue-migrator)) to Kaleidoscope.
+* Migrated all PRs I felt is safe to migrate.
+* Merged plugins that had no open issues or PRs left, were archived.

  [kaleidscope/367]: https://github.com/keyboardio/Kaleidoscope/pull/367